 If you want to receive email from Mailgun through Anymail's normalized inbound handling, follow Mailgun's Receiving, Storing and Fowarding Messages guide to set up an inbound route that forwards to Anymail's inbound webhook.
-(You can configure routes using Mailgun's API, or simply using the "Routes" tab in your Mailgun dashboard.)
+(You can configure routes using Mailgun's API, or simply using the Mailgun routes dashboard.)